Ricci curvature, the convexity of volume and minimal Lagrangian submanifolds: Introduction

 \begin{thm*} Let $(M,\omega)$ be a compact complex $n$-dimensional manifold, endowed with a positive K\"ahler-Einstein structure.
-Let $G$ be a compact Lie group acting isometrically on $M$, whose generic orbit is real $n$-dimensional.
+Let $G$ be a compact Lie group acting isometrically on $M$, whose generic orbit is $n$-dimensional and totally real.
 Then $M$ contains a minimal Lagrangian submanifold.

 This submanifold is a $G$-orbit in $M$; it is isolated within the class of minimal Lagrangian $G$-orbits. \end{thm*}

 The main difference between the toric and the non-Abelian case is that, in the latter, the $G$-orbits are only totally real, not Lagrangian.
 This implies less control over the volume functional.
 Results in the non-Abelian case thus require a preliminary understanding of a related ``$J$-volume" functional, specifically designed to handle totally real submanifolds.
 The two functionals coincide on Lagrangian submanifolds.